Writing

 Three AI safety papers came out this week.
 Reading them back to back was jarring.
 If you run agents in production, this is worth 5 minutes.

-OpenClaw promises production-ready AI agents out of the box.
-We ran it on 3 real use cases.
-Here's what worked, what didn't, and who it's actually for.
+OpenClaw promises production-ready agents out of the box.
+We ran 3 real workloads — RAG, tool-calling, multi-step chains.
+Here's where it beats LangGraph and where it falls over.
+(2026)

 Martin Fowler named the AI feedback flywheel.
 We built the same system independently.
 Here's our exact implementation — vault, agents, guardrails, and weekly cadence.